FLUX-SE/all_docs/documentation/1_General_Settings.md

 The ITU BS.1770-1 frequency weighted measurement has been extended by a gating function.

-The EBU PLOUD-Group developed a gating function to exclude quiet sections from the measurement to prevent pos- sible loudness under-read.
+The EBU PLOUD-Group developed a gating function to exclude quiet sections from the measurement to prevent possible loudness under-read.
 An example is background noise, which does not contribute to the loudness perception as much as louder signals.
 This gating function consists of an absolute threshold at -70LUFS and a relative threshold 10LU below the absolute gated level.